-Upon successful completion of the General Examination, you should meet with your Advisor for the purpose of naming the chair and other members of your Ph.D.
-Qualifying Exam committee.
+Upon successful completion of the MA general examination, you should meet with your Advisor for the purpose of naming the chair and other members of your PhD Qualifying Exam committee.
 This committee must be set up in accordance with University guidelines and approved by the committee chair.
-The list of members then should be filed with the Director of Graduate Studies, who will place the information in your file and forward it to the Dean of Graduate Studies.
+The list of members then should be filed with the Department, and will be placed in your file and forwarded to the Dean of Graduate Studies.
 You should begin to work with this committee as you continue to develop your theoretical and regional interests.

-Note: No faculty member is obligated to serve on your Ph.D. qualifying committee.
+Note: No faculty member is obligated to serve on your PhD qualifying committee.
 Nor are you obligated to have any specific faculty member on your committee.